WHAT WE DO

 The holiday party is the guild’s way of both celebrating the holiday season and the accomplishments of guild members throughout the year.
 There are always a wonderful, drawings for door prizes, a charity to support and other surprises.
 It is held during the regularly scheduled December meeting.

-Throughout the year, our members make pillowcases for Ryans Case for Smiles.
+Throughout the year, our members make pillowcases for Ryan’s Case for Smiles.
 These pillowcases are distributed to children with medical issues that require long term stays in the hospital as a way to bring color and fun into their hospital room.
 We use colorful, bright, kid friendly fabrics to make homemade pillowcases in a variety of themes.
 The kids are allowed to pick their own special pillowcase to use in their room and keep upon their discharge.
 Pillowcase kits are available for members to take home and sew for this wonderful program.
-Click here for more information about Ryans Case for Smiles.
+Visit the Ryan’s Case for Smiles website for more information.